eonil/FileSystemEvents/README.md

 Notes
 -----
-This library has been written by Hoon H., and tested on OSX 10.10 with Xcode 6.1.
+This library is written by Hoon H., and tested on OSX 10.10  with Xcode 6.1.
+Licensed under "MIT License".
-Licensed under MIT license.